 Putting a new kitchen on a used truck can save you money upfront, but you’ll still have to put money into the truck to keep it running.
 Expect to deal with some big-ticket problems on a used truck within the first three to five years.
 These costs should weigh into your decision to buy a used or a new truck.

-Doing so does comes with a price, but it’s like building a brand new home.
+Doing so does come with a price, but it’s like building a brand new home.
 You design it, build it, and rest assured knowing you won’t inherit any problems.
-In an industry where reliability is crucial to success, a new kitchen built on a new truck is your best option.
-Here’s a look at the pros and cons of this decision as well as real world examples from trucks Roaming Hunger bought and built:
+In an industry where reliability is crucial to success, a new kitchen built on a new truck is your lowest risk option.
+Here’s a look at the pros and cons of this decision:

 1. Warranty on the truck